We may receive a commission on purchases made from links.

 The new series was designed to catch up with coach Hayden Fox (Nelson) roughly two decades after the events of the original "Coach."
 According to The Hollywood Reporter, the plot of the new "Coach" would follow Hayden after he's called out of retirement to help advise a newly founded college team alongside his adult son.
 Unfortunately, it doesn't sound like the filmed episodes turned out so great, because the series was scrapped before completion.

-The Hollywood Reporter notes that in August of 2015, just five months after the show was announced, the show was canned midway through filming its 13-episode season because production "was not going well."
+The Hollywood Reporter notes that in August of 2015, just five months after the show was announced, it was canned midway through filming its 13-episode season because production "was not going well."
 Industry insiders noted that the network didn't even have high hopes before the cameras rolled, and apparently their fears were quickly confirmed, so they pulled the plug.
 TV Insider later published an interview with series creator Barry Kemp, who chalked up the show's failure to creative differences.

 Fearless (2003)